Solo (Australian soft drink): History

-Solo was launched in 1973 by Cadbury-Schweppes.
-In April 2009, Asahi Holdings (Australia) Pty Ltd acquired Cadbury-Schweppes Australia and in turn Solo.
-Asahi is a foreign owned, private company which is owned by Asahi Group Holdings Limited, a Japanese brewery and soft drink company.
+Solo was first launched by Tarax in 1968, then Cadbury-Schweppes took over in 1973.
+In April 2009, Asahi acquired Cadbury-Schweppes Australia and in turn Solo.

-The drink's lemon flavour is derived from Australian pubs’ traditional non alcoholic beverage ‘pub squash’ or ‘lemon squash’, which is a drink made from a sweetened lemon concentrate and water.
+The drink's lemon flavour is derived from Australian pubs' traditional non-alcoholic beverage 'pub squash' or 'lemon squash', which is a drink made from a sweetened lemon concentrate and water.
 Solo is a carbonated variant of a lemon squash.

 In the past, Solo has come out with different variants of its original lemon flavour, namely a lemon lime flavour and zero sugar, which uses artificial sweetener as a substitute for sugar.